 Nonimmigrant Visas: The United States Embassy in Nur-Sultan and U.S. Consulate General in Almaty are providing all nonimmigrant visa services.

-Visa renewals by interview waiver: The U.S. Embassy in Nur-Sultan and the U.S. Consulate General in Almaty are is accepting interview waiver applications for qualifying renewal applicants in certain visa categories, including B1/B2.
-The Consulate General will accept interview waiver applications until March 8; beginning on March 9, 2021, all interview waiver applications will be processed by the Embassy in Nur-Sultan.
-Until March December 31, 2021, individuals with a currently valid visa or whose visa expired within the last 24 months may submit an interview waiver renewal application.
+Visa renewals by interview waiver: The U.S. Embassy in Nur-Sultan and U.S. Consulate General in Almaty are accepting interview waiver applications for qualifying renewal applicants in certain visa categories, including B1/B2.
+Until December 31, 2021, individuals with a currently valid visa or whose visa expired within the last 48 months may submit an interview waiver renewal application.
 Click here for more information.